Rochdale Council accepts child grooming report findings

 The Labour MP said: "He was the head of the organisation that had a culture where these girls were believed to be making life choices, and that's just not acceptable.

-"We have seen generous taxpayer-funded settlements for some of these senior managers and I think it's right and proper that they do pay this money back."'No simple link'
+"We have seen generous taxpayer-funded settlements for some of these senior managers and I think it's right and proper that they do pay this money back."

 The committee said that recent cases had typically involved large networks of Pakistani-heritage abusers who preyed on vulnerable white girls.